Supplementary Death Benefit

 Introduction

 The Supplementary Death Benefit (SDB) Plan came into effect on January 1, 1955 and forms Part II of the Public Service Superannuation Act (PSSA).
-The plan provides a type of decreasing term life insurance designed to cover members of the public service pension plan.
+The death benefit is a one-time, tax free, lump sum payment payable only upon the death of the participant.
 The death benefit is a one-time, tax free, lump sum payment payable only upon the death of the participant.

 The existing regulation that permits the Pension Centre to accept the PWGSC-TPSGC 2196 if the Deputy Head certifies that the form was received prior to the participant's death is still in force.
-If a member sends a completed PWGSC-TPSGC 2196 to his employing organization instead of the Pension Centre, the department's Human Resources (HR) is responsible for date stamping the envelope when it is received.
+If a member sends a completed PWGSC-TPSGC 2196 to their employing organization instead of the Pension Centre, the department's Human Resources (HR) is responsible for date stamping the envelope when it is received.
 In addition, the Compensation Advisor is responsible for returning the PWGSC-TPSGC 2196 to the member with a note informing him to submit it to the Pension Centre.
 A copy of the note, along with a copy of the completed PWGSC-TPSGC 2196 must be placed in the member's file.
 If the member dies before the Pension Centre receives the form, the Head of HR of the employing organization will be asked by the Pension Expert to send a letter to the Pension Centre indicating the date the form was received and the date it was returned to the member.

 Persons required to contribute